Skip to main content

 The Minnesota Star Tribune

-The second day of the high school wrestling state tournament will bring state champions in classes 3A, 2A and 1A.
+The second day of the high school wrestling state tournament produced state champions in classes 3A, 2A and 1A.
 The individual wrestling bracket for boys and girls started Thursday morning, with wrestlers looking to advance to Saturday’s individual state championship round.

 Catch up on what happened on Wednesday here.